logzio/logz-docs/_source/logzio_collections/_log-sources/windows.md

 </Extension>
 ```

+  See the [NXLog Documentation](https://nxlog.co/documentation/nxlog-user-guide/parsing-multiline.html#parsing-multiline) for more information on configuring multiline parsing og NXLog logs.
+  {:.info-box.read}

 ##### Add Windows as an input

 Add an `Input` block to append your account token to log records.